Captain Thunderbolt's Rock: Heritage listing

 As at 5 April 2012, Thunderbolt's Rock (originally known as Split Rock or Big Rock) contributes to the State significance of the Captain Thunderbolt sites as one of the first sites associated with the transition of Frederick Ward from escapee to bushranger after his escape from Cockatoo Island in 1863.

 His attempted hold up of the mail at this site in November 1863 led to an altercation with police during which he was shot in the left knee; an event that was to prove important in his identification after his death in 1870.
 The shooting also is thought to have been an important formative event in the modus operandi of Captain Thunderbolt, preferring to run from, rather than face, police.

 Thunderbolt's Rock contributes to the State significance of the Captain Thunderbolt Sites as a site recognised by the public to be associated with Captain Thunderbolt.
-Captain Thunderbolt is one of New South Wale's best known bushrangers and is well known in the Uralla region of NSW.
+Captain Thunderbolt is one of New South Wales' best known bushrangers and is well known in the Uralla region of NSW.
 Thunderbolt's Rock is well marked and is a popular tourist destination.

 Thunderbolt's Rock contributes to the State significance of The Captain Thunderbolt Sites as being representative of the type of places used by bushrangers to hold up coaches and travellers.
 Thunderbolt's Rock is an identifiable location of a highway robbery and being a high point provides excellent views of the surrounding countryside.
 The majority of roadside robberies by bushrangers took place at locations without relocatable landmarks.
 Aesthetically Thunderbolt's Rock is an impressive landmark on the New England Highway from Uralla to Tamworth.

 The Captain Thunderbolt Sites - Thunderbolt's Rock was listed on the New South Wales State Heritage Register on 20 July 2012 having satisfied the following criteria.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.